2021 Silicon Valley Classic

 The 2021 Silicon Valley Classic (also known as the Mubadala Silicon Valley Classic for sponsorship reasons) was a professional tennis tournament played on hard courts.
-It was the 49th edition of the tournament, and part of the WTA Premier tournaments of the 2021 WTA Tour.
+It was the 49th edition of the tournament, and part of the WTA 500 of the 2021 WTA Tour.
 It took place between 2 and 8 August 2021 in San Jose, California.
 It was the first women's event on the 2021 US Open Series.